Buttigieg vows federal help to fix collapsed section of Interstate 95 in Philadelphia

 But the collapse is snarling traffic in Philadelphia as the summer travel season starts, upending hundreds of thousands of morning commutes, disrupting countless businesses and forcing trucking companies to find different routes.

-Pennsylvania State Police said they believe the driver perished in the accident, although the city’s medical examiner has not identified the body pulled from the wreckage.
+Police say the driver perished in the accident, and the Philadelphia medical examiner on Tuesday night identified him as Nathan Moody.
+He was 53.
 The resulting fire caused the collapse of the northbound lanes of I-95.
 The southbound lanes were compromised by the heat from the fire, authorities say.

 It could take weeks, at least, to replace the damaged and destroyed section.